Git-Isa99/Detections-rules/logon/README.md

 # KQL Detection Rules

-Raccolta di query KQL per Microsoft Defender for Endpoint e Microsoft Sentinel.
+Collection of KQL queries for Microsoft Defender for Endpoint and Microsoft Sentinel.

-## Regole disponibili
+## Available Rules

 ### Logon
-- **Multiple Failed Logons**: rileva 5+ tentativi di accesso falliti dallo stesso utente/macchina entro 1 ora.
+- **Multiple Failed Logons**: Detects 5+ failed logon attempts from the same user or device within 1 hour.